 I look forward to seeing you in all the lectures.
 If you can't make it, please e-mail me in advance if possible.
-Please do the homework; it will solidify the lectures.
-Work together; you'll learn more as a group.
-And finally, ask questions, both of me and your fellow classmates.
+Do the homework: it will solidify the lectures.
+Work together: you'll learn more as a group.
+And finally, ask questions, both of me and your fellow classmates!

-Your grade will be based on a final exam.
-A second goal of the final exam is to provide a warm up for the students preparing for the GFD written exam.
+Your grade will be based participation (attendance and completion of the homework sets: 40%) and on a final exam (60%).
+For students in the PhD program, a second goal of the final exam is to provide a warm up for the GFD written exam.